Fco-Quiroga/gym-kheperaposition/README.md

 When the robot reaches the target point or the number of steps of the episode are greater than 300.

-#### There are three different environments, where the difference between them is the action and observation space.
+#### There are three environments, where the difference between them is the action and observation space.

 ## KheperaPositionControl-v0